davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GCC provides an interface for the PowerPC family of processors to access the AltiVec operations described in Motorolas AltiVec Programming Interface Manual.
+GCC provides an interface for the PowerPC family of processors to access the AltiVec operations described in Motorola's AltiVec Programming Interface Manual.
 The interface is made available by including ``<altivec.h>`` and using :option:`-maltivec` and :option:`-mabi=altivec`.
 The interface supports the following vector